2022 Florida Attorney General election

-The 2022 Florida Attorney General election took place on November 8, 2022, to elect the Florida Attorney General.
-Incumbent Republican Attorney General Ashley Moody was reelected for a second term, defeating Democratic challenger Aramis Ayala by a 20-point margin.
+The 2022 Florida attorney general election took place on November 8, 2022, to elect the Florida attorney general.
+Incumbent Republican attorney general Ashley Moody was reelected for a second term, defeating Democratic challenger Aramis Ayala by a 21-point margin in a landslide victory.
+Moody received the most raw votes and the highest percentage of the vote of any state-wide candidate in the 2022 Florida elections.